nmilosev/crouton-fedora-wayland/README.md

 **How do I switch back?**

 Type ```croutoncycle cros``` to the terminal.
 Tip: create a keyboard shortcut (CTRL+ALT+SHIFT+F1) for this from GNOME settings.
-You can logout to exit GNOME and return to ChromeOS.
+You can logout to exit Fedora and return to ChromeOS.

 **How do I switch to Fedora?**